 - Disqus is universal – it can be installed on every major blogging platform – many SEO solutions won’t be universal or easy to implement

-- Can Spam & Email Deliverability – this is 50/50 – I have highlighted in the past that emails being sent from your own domain can be a significant liability
+- Can Spam & Email Deliverability – this is 50/50 – I have highlighted in the past that emails being sent from your own domain can be a significant liability.

-It is your choice based on your own research and the legal advice you have received whether you think emails being sent from your domain which are not totally under your control could represent a problem.
+It is your choice based on your own research and the legal advice you have received whether you think emails being sent from your domain which is not totally under your control could represent a problem.

 I honestly don’t know if Safe Harbour rules might apply to email delivery.
 I don’t know of any blog owner who has had problems either from a legal perspective, or with their hosting or domain registrars, but then I personally only know a few people who have been killed in car accidents – I know a lot more people who drive cars than publish business blogs.